Hi, and Welcome

 Newham Metropolitan Police and the local NHS for its efforts in bringing communities together, improving young people’s performance in school, reducing crime and tackling health issues in the borough.

-Despite running for only eight years, the club has made remarkable progress and is now the leading junior foil club in the UK.
+The club has now been running for 13 years and is now the leading junior foil club in the UK.
 It is regularly featured in local and national press and appeared on programmes such as London Tonight and BBC London.
+Linda and Pierre have, so far, taken a total of twenty five Newham Swords fencers from grass roots to GB standard.

 In 2015 Linda was awarded the British Empire Medal for services to Community Sport.